KeremP/fromTwitterSearch/README.md

 # fromTwitterSearch
-Use the from: syntax in twitter search bar to filter tweet search by account
+Use the from: syntax in twitter search bar to filter tweet search by account - currently this only "tokenizes" the `from:` keyword and the selected user's screen name.

 #### Usage
 Copy-paste the index.js into the browser console when on twitter.com/explore.